 The Fayetteville, AR square is known for its beautiful gardens and award-winning Farmer's Market that runs three days a week beginning in early spring and ending in early autumn.
 Just blocks away, Dickson Street is the hip place for unique shops, dining locales, and nightlife with tons of live music venues.
 Completing the scene are the symphony concerts at the Walton Arts Center.
 Fayetteville is also rich in Civil War history with the National and Confederate cemeteries and Headquarters House.

-Fayetteville, AR, which also brings Broadway shows, drama, and dance to the city's entertainment district.
+Fayetteville, AR, also brings Broadway shows, drama, and dance to the city's entertainment district.
 It was named by Travel + Leisure as #16 of 22 America's Best College Towns in 2013.

 Heritage trails running through Fayetteville include the Trail of Tears, Civil War troop movement, and Butterfield Overland Mail Co.
 Stagecoach route.
 A Trail of Tears monument is located on Ark.
 62 near the University of Arkansas.
 Historic homes that Civil War troops passed by still stand - the most well known being the Tebbetts House.
 Built about 1852, the house still stands and is known as the Headquarters House because it was used by both the Confederate and Union armies.
 Today it is the headquarters for the Washington County Historical Society.
 A marker in front of the old Washington County Courthouse commemorates the Butterfield Overland Trail.
 The courthouse sits on the site of what was once the Butterfield Stables.
 These sites and many others in the city are now part of the Arkansas Heritage Trails System.